Event: Upholding the nuclear taboo in a changing world order

 Former United Nations Secretary-General Ban Ki-moon and Governor of Hiroshima Hidehiko Yuzaki, will also share their perspectives on the global nuclear picture and the critical role Japan and the international community must play in preserving peace for current and future generations.

-Brought to you by The Elders in partnership with Hiroshima Organization for Global Peace (HOPe) and United Nations Institute for Training and Research (UNITAR)
+Brought to you by The Elders in partnership with Hiroshima Organization for Global Peace (HOPe) and the United Nations Institute for Training and Research (UNITAR)

 Speakers